hsdenx/tbot/doc/sphinx/source/guide.rst

 What do we see?

-Executing testcase files are in black boxes.
+Executed testcase files are in black boxes.

-Calling testcase functions are in blue boxes.
+Called testcase functions are in blue boxes.

 Returning with success is a green arrow.